KITS, Modules, Product Post

 4. Monitor Motor Temperature: Avoid overloading the motor, as excessive heat can lead to damage.
 Use appropriate current-limiting techniques if necessary.

-5. Secure Wiring Connections: Ensure that all connections are secure and free from loose wires.
+5. Secure Wiring Connections: Ensure all connections are secure and free from loose wires.
 This prevents intermittent issues due to poor contact.

 6. Consider Motor Shields or Modules: Motor shields or dedicated motor control modules can simplify wiring and offer additional features for more complex projects.